kyma-project/istio/docs/contributor/01-00-installation.md

 This command builds an OCI image for the Istio module and pushes it to the registry and path, as defined in `MODULE_REGISTRY`.

-5. Build Istio Manager's image.
+5. Build Istio Operator's image.

 ```bash
 make module-image
 ```

-This command builds a Docker image for Istio Manager and pushes it to the registry and path, as defined in `IMG_REGISTRY`.
+This command builds a Docker image for Istio Operator and pushes it to the registry and path, as defined in `IMG_REGISTRY`.

-6. Verify that the Istio module's image and Istio Manager's image are pushed to the local registry.
+1. Verify that the Istio module's image and Istio Operator's image are pushed to the local registry.
 Run:

 ```bash
 curl registry.localhost:5001/v2/_catalog